Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Parameters of the gCQ

 with the eigenvalues $\lambda_i\kl{\A}$.
 For the implicit Euler method, the eigenvalues are 1 and the factor 5 in $q$ can be skipped.
 The functions $\gamma(\sigma_\ell)$ and $\gamma^\prime(\sigma_\ell)$ are

 where $\text{sn}(\sigma_\ell)$, $\text{cn}(\sigma_\ell)$ and $\text{dn}(\sigma_\ell)$ are the Jacobi elliptic functions.
-As seen above, the integration contour is only determined by the largest and smallest time steps chosen but does not depend on any intermediate step sizes.
+As seen above, the integration contour is only determined by the largest and smallest time steps chosen, but does not depend on any intermediate step sizes.
 Due to the symmetric distribution of the integration points with respect to the real axis, only half of the frequencies $s_\ell$ need to be calculated.

-Last, it may be remarked that for constant time steps $\Dt_i=const$, the parameter determination would fail because this choice results in $q=1$ and $k=0$.
+Last, it may be remarked that for constant time steps $\Dt_i=const$ and $\max_i |\lambda_i\kl{\A} = \min_i |\lambda_i\kl{\A}$, the parameter determination would fail because this choice results in $q=1$ and $k=0$.
+This happens, \eg for BDF1 with a constant time step size.
 Unfortunately, this value is not allowed for the complete elliptic integral.
 However, a slight change in the parameter $q \approx 1$ fixes this problem without spoiling the algorithm.
 The latter can be done as these parameter choices are empirical.